10yard/dkafe/readme.md

 ========
 The Controls are as follows.

 Left/Right - Move Jumpman along the platforms.

 Up/Down    - Move Jumpman up and down ladders.
 Up also faces Jumpman towards an arcade machine he wants to play.

-Jump/P1 Start - Play the arcade machine that Jumpman is facing.
+Jump or    - Play the arcade machine that Jumpman is facing.
+Jump also jumps :)
+P1 Start

+P2 Start   - Quickly launch chosen game from a list.

-P2 Start      - Display useful game information above the arcade machines.
+Coin       - Display useful game information above the arcade machines.

-Coin          - Quickly launch game from a list.

 Esc        - Exit

 How to set up?
 ==============